What do you call an eagle that plays the piano?

 My guess is that this is bigger than your wingspan, even though you are much larger.
 Eagles only weigh around 10 pounds and are 3 feet long!

-Eagle Fact #6: It takes FIVE years for one to become an adult.
+Eagle Fact #6: It takes FIVE years to become an adult.

 You probably think that identifying a Bald Eagle is easy with their dark bodies, yellow talons, and distinctive white heads.

-Well, you would be right as long as it’s an ADULT eagle because the juveniles are INCREDIBLY hard to identify correctly.
+Well, you would be right as long as it’s an ADULT eagle.
+Juveniles are INCREDIBLY hard to identify correctly.
 And the problem is that adult colors don’t manifest themselves until the fifth year.